HPCL/codepurrfect/src/static/AddNewPassExample.md

       }

-Since this deals with a node in the abstract syntax tree (i.e *if* or *for*), we need to write an AST pass for it.
+Since this deals with a node in the abstract syntax tree (i.e *if*), we need to write an AST pass for it.

 To do so,
-- first create a directory for the pass under `static/passes-ast`.
+- First create a directory for the pass under `static/passes-ast`.
 For example: ```mkdir static/passes-ast/petsc-15```.
 - Next, copy `utils.cpp` and `utils.hpp` into the newly created directory.
 (The two files can be found in any of the passes-ast subdirectories)
 - Next, create a `static/passes-ast/petsc-15/CheckPetsc15.cpp` file, in which you will write the logic for your check.
 - Next, create a `static/passes-ast/petsc-15/CMakeLists.txt` file and populate it with the following: